 Veem is committed to Anti-Money Laundering (AML) compliance, Anti-Terrorist Financing and has built policies, procedures, and reporting to prohibit the use of the Veem platform for such activities.
 In support of our AML and Anti-TF policy and procedures Veem must:

-- Identify our customers (Know Your Customer): Customer information is collected during registration and during transactions.
+- Identifying our customers.
+Customer information is collected during registration and during transactions.
 Based on the level of risk, Veem will ensure that it has a reasonable knowledge of the true identity of our customers.
 In verifying the customer, Veem will perform enhanced due diligence for those presenting higher risk and may require additional information such as photo identification.

-- Monitor transactions and activity: Veem employs a risk-based system and procedures to monitor on-going customer activity to detect fraud as well as money laundering activities.
-These include but are not limited to the placement, layering, and integration of funds.
+- Monitor transactions and activity.
+Veem employs a risk-based system and procedures to monitor on-going customer activity to detect fraud and money laundering activities.
+These include, but are not limited to, the placement, layering, and integration of funds.

-Veem is prohibited from transacting with individuals, companies, and countries on prescribed Sanctions lists.
-Veem will, therefore, screen against European Union, US Office of Foreign Assets Control (OFAC), and other global sanctions lists in all jurisdictions in which we operate.
+Veem is prohibited from transacting with individuals, companies, and countries on prescribed Sanctions Lists.
+Veem will, therefore, screen against the European Union, U.S. Office of Foreign Assets Control (OFAC), and other global sanctions lists in all jurisdictions in which we operate.